-Describe the basic learning environment (e.g., classroom-based, independent study), including class size and structure for each grade span (i.e. elementary, middle, high) the school would ultimately serve
+Describe the basic learning environment (e.g., classroom-based, independent study), including class size and structure for each grade span (i.e. elementary, middle, high) the school would ultimately serve.

-Anson Charter Academy's learning environment will be traditional, in keeping with its classical design.
+Monroe Charter Academy's learning environment will be traditional, in keeping with its classical design.
 Students in K-5 will be taught in self-contained classrooms with one teacher per class.
-Kindergarten will have three classrooms consisting of 17 students in two classes and 16 students in the remaining classroom.
-Grades 1-5 will have 25 students per classroom (two classrooms in each grade).
+Kindergarten will have four classrooms consisting of 18 students each.
+Grades 1-5 will have 24 students per classroom (three classrooms in each grade).